-Last summer I started treating severe constipation and healing IBS (irritable bowel syndrome) from a trauma perspective.
+Last summer I focused some more on healing IBS (irritable bowel syndrome) and long-standing severe constipation from a trauma perspective.
 This is an update to the process of following my impulses and using art as an approach to listening, which I first wrote about in October.
-I’ll tell you about some of the hoped-for as well as the unexpected shifts that are beginning to emerge, which will make more sense of the feature image above.
+I’ll tell you about some of the hoped-for as well as the unexpected shifts that are beginning to emerge.

 When I first started paying attention and getting curious about my symptoms of IBS I found myself drawn to containers, dragons … and eggs.